Spacetime geometry of acoustics and electromagnetism: Wave solutions

-Notably, the forms of the orbital mass-moment vector $\vec{N}_L$ and angular momentum $\vec{L}$ are precisely what one would expect given the momentum density of $\rho\vec{v}$ in $p$.
-As the phase of the wave rotates during propagation, the linear and rotational parts of the angular momentum continuously exchange roles.
+These linear and rotational displacements determine the corresponding mass-moment $\vec{N}_0 = \rho\vec{x}_0$ and rotational angular momentum $\vec{J}_0 = (\rho c)\vec{y}_0$ described by the bivector potential, and are precisely what one would expect as angular momentum given the momentum density $\rho\vec{v}_0$ in the characteristic null energy-momentum density $\bar{p}$ for the wave augmented by an internal spin-angular momentum density.